pagekit/docs/translation.md

 # Translation

 Pagekit includes capabilities for extensions and themes to display their messages in a language according to the set locale.
-Notice that there is a difference between languages and locales, as their might be different version of a certain language spoken in a particular region (for example `en_GB` vs `en_US`).
+Notice that there is a difference between languages and locales, as there might be different versions of a certain language spoken in a particular region (for example `en_GB` vs. `en_US`).

 ## Language files